GeoscienceAustralia/dea-orchestration/lambda_functions/simple_s3_pypi/README.md

 We can follow [PEP 503 - Simple Repository API](https://www.python.org/dev/peps/pep-0503/)
 and maybe eventually include extra niceties like checksum hashes.

+This tool can be run from the command line to manually update `index.html` files.

+To update the root of our package repository

+    python genindex.py datacube-core-deployment

 ## Make Public